If you’re like me, when the winter comes and the sky turns dark and the weather plummets, you start to feel down.

-According to SAD expert Norman Rosenthal, the following are the best meditations for Seasonal Affective Disorder.
+According to SAD expert Norman Rosenthal, the following are the best meditations for SAD.

-Trait Mindfulness (the quality of actual being mindful, as opposed to State Mindfulness, an actual meditation technique) can help to reduce the symptoms of S.A.D according to Rosenthal.
+Trait Mindfulness (the quality of being mindful in your everyday life) can help to reduce the symptoms of S.A.D according to Rosenthal.
 Mindfulness is the practice of focusing the mind on the present moment with a non-judgmental attitude.
 This helps us to avoid sinking into the mind.

-Vipassana (Insight) is a meditation in which we label mental phenomena like thoughts and feelings.
-The reason to use this meditation for Seasonal Affective Disorder is that it makes us less reactive to negative thoughts and feelings.
+Vipassana (Insight) is a technique in which we label mental phenomena like thoughts and feelings.
+The reason to use this meditation for SAD is that it makes us less reactive to negative thoughts and feelings.

 Opening Monitoring is a method in which we open the mind to the entirety of our surroundings.
 We don’t focus on any one singular thing.
 Instead, we let the entirety of the moment come to us.
 This is regarded as one of the most relaxing meditations you can do.